retainful/site/content/pagecontents/how-it-works.md

         <column size="8">
             <div class="customer-quote">
                 <h4>Works like a charm.
 Perfect for WooCommerce stores.
 Retainful is easy to use with a useful UI.
 Provides a lot of functionality even with the free tier.
-“Next Order coupon” is a simple and good way to increase the conversions and bring back your customers</h4>
+"Next Order coupon" is a simple and good way to increase the conversions and bring back your customers</h4>
             </div>
         </column>
     </row>